essembeh/binary-sync/Manual.md

 Display informations of the given file, its header, its data.

 ### USAGE
-    bs-info sda.ckr
+    bs-info sda.sum
-> Display informations about the sda.ckr file
+> Display informations about the sda.sum file

 ---